Car sharing in Australia – low-cost, flexible, and growing fast.

 What is car sharing and why should you try it?

 Unlike ride sharing platforms like Uber, car sharing gives you the freedom of driving the car yourself.
 And unlike old-fashioned car rental, share cars are conveniently located in the streets all around you.
 You can rent a car for as little as one hour if that’s all you need.

 When it comes to car sharing in Australia, there are two main options:

-- traditional car share (such as GoGet); and
+- traditional car share where the vehicles are owned by companies (such as GoGet); and

-- peer-to-peer care share (like Car Next Door).
+- peer-to-peer car share (like Car Next Door).